Also known as: Electrician

 Get work experience:

 Try to get work experience on a TV set by writing to local production companies and asking if they offer any.
-Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Channel 5, Sky and the PACT Indie Diversity Training Scheme.
+Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Sky and the PACT Indie Diversity Training Scheme.

 Look outside the industry: